Apparel & Footwear Working Group

 Objective and Outcome

-The Apparel and Footwear Working Group will evaluate new Scope 3 standards and frameworks and focus on developing solutions and incentives for effective action.
+The Apparel and Footwear Working Group IV will evaluate Scope 3 standards and frameworks, co-developing solutions and incentives to support effective action.
+The group will also extend VCI’s guidance to address Scope 3 accounting complexities within apparel and footwear value chains.

-The final deliverable will be the Apparel and Footwear Value Chain Intervention Guidance addendum, a detailed document offering harmonized frameworks for reporting and implementing Scope 3 interventions.
+The final deliverable will be the Apparel and Footwear Value Chain Intervention Guidance addendum, providing harmonized frameworks for Scope 3 reporting and interventions.

 Get in Touch With Our Team